mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Attempting to shoot down the claim beacon Hezeera launch is a hostile act and provokes Hezeera to return fire against the characters.
 As the beacon is a small target, it has a –6 DM for rolls to hit it.
 On the other hand, any claim beacon the characters launch is also fired upon by Hezeera.
 As should be apparent by now, Hezeera play dirty.

 The outcome of this episode depends entirely on how the two sides react.
 The planetoid’s yield is substantial but dangerous to mine; the sensible course is to sell it on the open market, and it is a commodity that Lothrain would be prepared to pay for (at 60% of its total, mineable, yield value), so this is a tactic the characters could use to diffuse a firefight.
 Credit notes to act as a down payment on the yield can be exchanged electronically and the details remote- filed, and Hezeera will be willing to consider the immediate trade if it is suggested (but not without some negotiation: they begin wanting 100% of the value, and are prepared to barter to the 60% mark.
-Every level of Broker skill a character employs in the negotiation adjusts the percentage in LFC’s favour by 10%).
+Every level of Broker skill a character employs in the negotiation adjusts the percentage in LFC’s favor by 10%).
 Hezeera have no capability of mining the planetoid in-situ and, probably, only a small capability of getting the right equipment to mine it safely even if they return to get the right kit.
 LFC, on the other hand, has the right equipment back on Vinen and has it in spades once the Factory is brought online.
 These facts can be used in the subsequent negotiation.

 If a firefight erupts and cannot be diffused, the consequence are possibly severe.

 - Destroying the Hezeera ship commands severe penalties under Sonares system law.
 It is an act of piracy carrying a capital penalty
 - If the characters acted in self-defence they are still liable for trial and possible imprisonment
 - The Hezeera crew represents half of the Hezeera Company.
 Hezeera will pursue full legal action against LFC and the characters in retaliation.
 The characters cannot rely on Haro Lothrain’s support, if they can be proved to have initiated the violence.
-- If the characters can show that the Hezeera crew stole the supplies for the Factory, then any litigation goes in their favour, but its potency is reduced if violence ensued.
+- If the characters can show that the Hezeera crew stole the supplies for the Factory, then any litigation goes in their favor, but its potency is reduced if violence ensued.
 - Boarding the Hezeera vessel to retake the stolen supplies is a viable action as long as the characters can prove the theft  –otherwise it is piracy.

 If the characters are seeking the return of the stolen supplies, then [[#Vesna Clant]] offers them for sale, claiming that it was clearly a legitimate misunderstanding, but under Belter law the supplies are theirs’ legally.
 He suggests a price of Cr500,000 (about 125% of the market value) as a fair rate for their return but can be bartered down to Cr250,000.

 Of course, the characters can attempt to board the Hezeera’s Free Trader and take the supplies by force.
-In this case use the rules for Boarding Actions found on page 149 of the Traveller rules, and the Free Trader deckplans on page 117.
+In this case use the rules for Boarding Actions found on #TODO page 149 of the Traveller rules, and the Free Trader deckplans on page 117.
 The Hezeera crew put-up a defence of their ship, but if two or three of their number are seriously wounded or killed, they surrender their cargo to the characters.
 The Hezeera ship carries only its own supplies, plus a mining drone, two laser drills, and a few claim beacons, in addition to the stolen Factory equipment.

 ## FACTORY SHADOWS